30-day free trial with Amazon Prime Video

-The Aeronauts is a thrilling adventure from beginning to end, greatly benefiting from the amazing chemistry between the two leads, who also starred together in the universally beloved The Theory of Everything.
-Moreover, the special effects are well-done, creating some memorable visuals.
+The Aeronauts is a thrilling adventure from beginning to end, greatly benefiting from the amazing chemistry between the leads, who also starred together in the universally beloved The Theory of Everything.
+The special effects are also well done, creating some memorable visuals.

 Inspiring and often hilarious, Brittany Runs a Marathon follows a hard-partying woman who receives worrisome news during a doctor’s appointment.
 As a result, she gets motivated to lose weight and decides to compete in the New York City Marathon.

-The premise of the movie can seem overdone - after all, it follows someone who is struggling to overcome the odds and achieve success.
+The premise of the movie can seem overdone – after all, it follows someone who is struggling to overcome the odds and achieve success.
 But Brittany Runs a Marathon is like a breath of fresh air, especially because Brittany isn’t always a likeable character.
-Yet, you won’t be able to help yourself and root for her anyway.
+Yet you won’t be able to help yourself and cheer for her anyway.

-One of the most hyped horror releases of the last few months, Suspiria revolves around a world-renowned dance company, whose female directors are accused of witchcraft.
+One of the most hyped horror releases of recent years, Suspiria revolves around a world-renowned dance company, whose female directors are accused of witchcraft.
 At the same time, an inquisitive psychotherapist and a member of the troupe uncover dark and sinister secrets as they probe the depths of the studio's hidden underground chambers.

-Bonkers and ambitious, this horrific flick is not recommended for the faint of heart.
+Bonkers and ambitious, this film is not recommended for the faint of heart.
 Everyone else, buckle up for a wild ride.
 Suspiria is inspired by the 1977 Italian film of the same title directed by Dario Argento, which quickly gained cult status.
-We’re guessing this one will follow in its footsteps in no time.
+We’re guessing this will follow in its footsteps in no time.

-Timothée Chalamet and Steve Carell both deliver mesmerizing performances in this inspiring tale of addiction, survival, recovery, and relapse.
-Beautiful Boy is often devastating, but it’s a fascinating and important movie as it doesn’t glamorize drug use.
+Timothée Chalamet and Steve Carell both deliver mesmerising performances in this inspiring tale of addiction, survival, recovery and relapse.
+Beautiful Boy is often devastating, but it’s a fascinating and important movie as it doesn’t glamourise drug use.
 Instead, it perfectly captures addiction in its most destructive form.

 For the past 25 years, photographer and filmmaker Lauren Greenfield has travelled the world, documenting a vast range of cultural movements and moments.
-Yet, she realized that much of her work pointed at one uniting phenomenon: wealth culture.
-That’s what this documentary is all about - it examines materialism, celebrity culture, and social status.
+Yet, she realised that much of her work pointed at one uniting phenomenon: wealth culture.
+That’s what this documentary is all about – it examines materialism, celebrity culture and social status.